What Were the Effects of Colonialism?

 2.3 Political Unity and National Awareness

-• Large territories were unified under single administrative frameworks.
+- Large territories were unified under a single administrative framework.

 3. Social and Cultural Influences